Sopkma/AccessControlProjectC2G2/docs/AppStructure.md

 );
 ```

 The `users` database contains a list of users classified by a username, password, salt, email, and role.
 We store the salt along with the password for matching the users hash using bcrypt for login security.
 The user roles consist of `Admin`, `editor`, and `subscriber` where each role has a certain number of priveledges when querying the database, with `Admin` having the most priveledges.
 Two example users with varying roles are shown in the code above.
+The `users` database also contains the table for collecting the websites logs, which comprises of the log `ID`, the `timestamp`, the `username` the log is associated with, the `datatype`, and the `status` which is either a success or failure.

 ### Sludge Table